Garden Renovation Costs

 Landscaping In General

-Consider the potential ecological effects of any landscaping or gardening projects, mainly if the surrounding area contains protected species.
-You must also follow any Tree Preservation Orders that apply to trees on your property.
+You should still consider the potential ecological effects of any landscaping or gardening projects, especially if the surrounding area contains protected species.
+You must also follow any Tree Preservation Orders (TPOs) that apply to trees on your property if you're planning on felling any.

 Types of Garden Renovations

-Decking is a popular outdoor material that can be used to develop a focal point in your yard.
-Installing decking is a great way to expand your living and enjoyable space while increasing your home's curb appeal and value.
+Installing decking is a great way to expand your outdoor living space, while increasing your home's curb appeal and value.

 The cost of building a deck is determined by the area to be covered and the materials used.
-Wood is the least expensive material.
-However, wood decks are prone to weather destruction and do not last very long, requiring frequent maintenance.
+Wood is the least expensive material, but it is prone to being damaged by the elements and does not last very long, requiring maintenance.

-Another option is plastic decking, durable and low maintenance but more costly and frequently less appealing.
-The final option is composite decking.
+Another option is plastic decking, durable and low maintenance, but can be less visually appealing.

 Pros